Museum Staff

 Director of Collections & Exhibitions

 Evan Mathis joined the Museum of the Cherokee People in 2021 after years of managing the supply department of the Cherokee Indian Hospital.
 While not an enrolled member, Mathis is an artist with strong ties to the Cherokee community.
 He began creating beadwork at age 15 under the apprenticeship of Eastern Band of Cherokee artists, and has traveled throughout the United States to study historic Cherokee beaded objects and material culture in hopes of making it more accessible to the community.
-He graduated from University of North Carolina Charlotte with a bachelor of arts degree in history and is currently enrolled in the Museum Studies Certificate Program at the Institute of American Indian Arts.
+He graduated from University of North Carolina Charlotte with a bachelor of arts degree in history and is recently completed the Museum Studies Certificate Program at the Institute of American Indian Arts.
 Evan is committed to fostering a welcoming, community-centered environment where tribal members can learn about the objects and archives in the Museum’s care.
-He was co-curator of Disruption, an artist intervention installed throughout the Museum of the Cherokee People’s permanent exhibition which invited 36 Eastern Band of Cherokee Indians and Cherokee Nation artists to respond to the removal of funerary and culturally sensitive objects from public view.
+He was co-curator of Disruption, an artist intervention installed throughout the Museum of the Cherokee People’s permanent exhibition which invited 36 Eastern Band of Cherokee Indians and Cherokee Nation artists to respond to the removal of funerary and culturally sensitive objects from public view, and sov·er·eign·ty: Expressions in Sovereignty of the Eastern Band of Cherokee Indians.

 Robin Swayney